 Make sure you use the right planters and that they all have drain holes in them.
 When you are in doubt about watering a plant, consider bottom watering, a technique where you place the plant in its pot in a tray of water and allow it to “drink” what it needs.

-Conclusion of Best Indoor Plants for Bathroom
+Choosing the Best Indoor Plants for Your Bathroom

 Now that you know which plants will do well in your bathroom, you can begin shopping or maybe even moving some that you have already in other rooms of your home.
 Keep in mind that some plants just don’t like the humidity that is found in the bathroom.
 Succulents, for example, need drier conditions and can rot when kept in bathrooms that get them too moist.